-Welcome to our wonderful Reception Team, Miss Wild (Teacher) and Mrs Bostock (HLTA).
+Introducing you to our wonderful Reception Team, Miss Wild (Teacher) and Miss Smith (TA).

-In Foundation Stage our learning is derived from the children's interests.
-When your child enters Foundation Stage they will have submitted a list of their personal interests, which are taken into consideration and used as a basis to create a child led curriculum.
-Within that curriculum there are a number of areas of learning:
+In Reception our learning is derived from the children's interests.
+When your child enters Foundation Stage they will have submitted a list of their personal interests, which are taken into consideration and used as a basis to create a child-led curriculum.
+Within that curriculum, there are a number of areas of learning

 CL - Communication and Language

 EAD - Expressive Arts and Design